danbev/learning-iot/README.md

 into it.

-There was also an issue with the higher performace of signals which I think lead to issues where having test test probes which disturbed the signals on the device.
+There was also an issue with the higher performace of signals which I think lead to issues where having test probes which disturbed the signals on the device.
 So these companies came together to come up with a standard piece of hardware embedded on the chips to enable this kind of testing.
 This is called the JTAG Port which is the test access port.